ermalaliraj/ejbconcurrency/README.md

 # Environment
-- Application Server: Jboss7.1.1 run with standalone-full.xml profile.
-Default configuration from official download page.
+- Application Server: Jboss7.1.1 using _standalone-full.xml_ profile.
+No additional configuration download page version.
-- Datasource: _ExampleDS_ present in standalone-full.xml which connects to in memory H2 database.
+- Datasource: _ExampleDS_ present in _standalone-full.xml_ which connects to in memory H2 database.

 ## Deployment
 In the _dist_ folder you can find already builded modules for running the test.